-Not applicable.
-The Group's receivables from officers and employees pertain to ordinary purchases subject to usual terms, travel and expense advances and other transactions arising from the Group's ordinary course of business.
+Name and Designation of debtor Balance at beginning of period Additions Amounts collected Amounts written off Current Not current Balance at end of period Not applicable.
+The Group's receivables from officers and employees pertain to ordinary purchases subject to usual terms, travel and expense advances and other transactions arising from the Group's ordind ary course of busine.
+SS.